intel/kubernetes-qat-envoy/README.md

 The NodePort in this case would be `32675`.

-## Test the setup with and without QAT acceleration
+## Test and benchmark the setup with and without QAT acceleration

 Access the proxy using curl and the certificate (change the correct NodePort value to the URL):